 As mentioned, pedestrian accidents are often precipitated by driver negligence in one or more of its many forms, including the following:

-- Distraction – When a motorist is distracted by anything other than driving safely, he or she puts everyone on the road at greater risk, and pedestrians are the most vulnerable.
+When a motorist is distracted by anything other than driving safely, they put everyone on the road at greater risk, and pedestrians are the most vulnerable.
 When you’re on foot, you are more difficult to see in the first place, and when you mix in driver distraction, it can be a recipe for disaster.
 Driver distraction is generally classified into physical distractions that occupy one’s hands, cognitive distractions that occupy one’s thoughts, and visual distractions that occupy one’s eyesight, and texting – the distraction to beat all distractions – manages to meld all of these into one life-threatening practice.

-- Impairment – Impairment plays an outsized role in pedestrian accidents.
-Motorists who are impaired by alcohol and/or drugs experience cognitive, physical, and visual impairments that increase the risk for pedestrians dramatically.
+Impairment plays an outsized role in pedestrian accidents.
+Motorists who are impaired by alcohol and/or drugs experience cognitive, physical, and visual impairments that dramatically increase the risk for pedestrians.
+The ability to see traffic signals isis affected by the weather conditions, for example

-- Exhaustion – Drowsy drivers can experience some of the same driving deficiencies that impaired drivers do, which does not bode well for pedestrians.
+Drowsy drivers can experience some of the same driving deficiencies that impaired drivers do, which does not bode well for pedestrians.
+Experienced Columbus pedestrian accident lawyers have seen all of the above.
+Discuss your legal options in your free initial consultation.